Skip to content

 • As business processes in the meteorological and hydrological domain are often very specific and exist already for years and even decades, new technology is often introduced slowly over time.
 This Worldbank project shows how such a technology uplift of a national system can be achieved faster using off-the-shelf software tools with a high potential to customize to the workflows of a national hydro-met service.

-• Central data components are the key ingredient for forecasting and decision-making as they assure data quality control across all components and account for comparable model outcomes.
+• Central data components are the key ingredient for forecasting and decision-making as they provide data quality control across all components and account for comparable model outcomes.

 • The integration of systems significantly increases effectiveness, efficiency and usability.
 This change in paradigm from in-the-loop to over-the-loop utilizes new technologies (such as big data).
 The results are better decisions, cost savings for system operation and – much more important – better informed decisions and a reduction of casualties by enhanced forecasting and decision making capabilities.